adityameshram-dev/Chat-System-Mini-Project/README.md

 2. Compile and run it:
    javac Serverchatsystem.java
    java Serverchatsystem
-4. The server will start on port 5001 and display your local IP.
+4. The server will start on port 5001 and display your local IP Address.

 **Step 2: Start the Client**
 1. Open the file 'UI.java' on the same or a different device.